PecholaL/IDEAW/README.md

 *embed_extract.py* provides the embedding and extracting processes of audio watermark via the trained **IDEAW**.

 ### Customizing Attack
 The attack types in attackLayer can be customized in *./models/attackLayer.py* to enhance the specific robustness of **IDEAW**.
+The factors of attacks are in *./models/config.yaml*["AttackLayer"]
+The code provides 8 types of common attacks on audio, including Gaussian additive noise, bandpass filter, mpeg3 compression, *etc*.
+Remember to modify the configuration if more attacks are included:
+*./models/config.yaml*["AttackLayer"]["att_num"].

 ### Thanks